huishenlab/biscuit/docs/epiread/old_epiread_format.md

 ## Generate Rectangular Forms

-With the creation of the epibed format and `readEpibed` in biscuiteer, we suggest avoiding the use of the old epiread format and `biscuit rectangle` for creating a matrix where column represent CpGs and each row represents a read.
+With the creation of the epiBED format and `readEpibed` in biscuiteer, we suggest avoiding the use of the old epiread format and `biscuit rectangle` for creating a matrix where column represent CpGs and each row represents a read.
 However, if you still want to run `rectangle` to generate this matrix, run
 ```bash